simaomenezes/app-role-auth/README.md

 📌 Controller Test - (Permission)
 <p>TEST-1 Integration Given Permission Object when Create one Permission should Return a Permission.  ( ✅ )</p>
+<p>TEST-2 Integration Given Permission Object when List all Permission should Return a Permission Object.  ( ✅ )</p>
+<p>TEST-3 Integration Given Permission Object when Update one Permission should Return a Permission Object.  ( ✅ )</p>

 📌 UseCase Test - (Permission)